cukarthik/IUDEHREstimationStudy-Old/readme.md

 License
 =======
-The IUDCLW package is licensed under Apache License 2.0
+The IUDEHRStudy package is licensed under Apache License 2.0

 Development
 ===========
-IUDCLW was developed in ATLAS and R Studio.
+IUDEHRStudy was developed in ATLAS and R Studio.
+The package was modified to include additional analyses from the initial Atlas package.
+All additional analyses and code are located in the _AdditionalAnalysis.R_ file.
+The following are the additional analyses and modifications:
+1. Calculates counts to additional cohorts for sensitivity analysis
+2. Calculates the cumulative incidence of the cohorts
+3. Calculates the yearly distribution of all cohorts
+4. Creates KM graphs for the cohorts of interest
+5. Copies all diagnostic graphs in the diagnostic folder to the export folder
+6. All cohort counts and distributions are filtered based on minimum cell count

 ### Development status

-Unknown
+Validating